 Myth 6: Drinking water helps improve dry skin

 The truth: Drinking more water won't make dry skin look or feel better.
 Dry skin is caused by a lack of oil, so it is the natural oils in your skin that need to be replenished – not the moisture levels.
 The best ingredients for dry skin include Hyaluronic Acid, Essential Fatty Acids and Ceramides.
-Check out our Dry Skin Edit for how to get these into your skincare routine.

 So, there you have it, six skincare myths, debunked.
 Did any surprise you?
 If you have questions or want the truth behind any other facial myths, leave us a comment below.